deepanshu2893/1st_Project_To-Do-WebApp_SpringBoot_/README.md

 # Overview
 This is a To - Do Web Application which allows users to organize their todos.
 Users can add, update, delete, set date/time to thier todo.
 The App is connected to My SQL Database which allows users to access their todos even if the App is restarted.

+## Tools used
+1. IDE - Intellij IDEA
+2. Backend Framework - SpringBoot (Initialized using Spring Initializer)
+3. FrontEnd Framework - NA
+4. API Platform - Postman
+5. Browser - Firefox (Chrome can also be used)

-# How to Run the Application?
+## How to Run the Application?
 1. Install at least Java 20.
 2. Install Docker.
 3. Install My SQL.